 What is an IRS installment agreement?

 The Installment Agreement might be one that pays all of the overdue tax or it may pay only a part of the overdue tax.
 Frequently, when you attempt to have an Installment Agreement with the IRS, you encounter a conflict of interest.
 On the one hand, the IRS has an interest in collecting the overdue taxes in full as fast as it can.
 On the other hand, you certainly want and need an amount that fits your budget.
-Here is where our expertise can really help!
+Here is where our IRS Installment Agreement help and experience, provided by a team of tax lawyers, can really help!